Drosophila Blood Cell Differentiation Group

 1. Transdifferentiation of Drosophila blood cells

-Transdifferentiation is a conversion of an already differentiated cell type into another cell type without the involvement of stem cells.
-Our transgenic cell lineage tracing experiments revealed that the phagocytic plasmatocytes of the larva are plastic cells that are capable of differentiating into capsule forming lamellocytes upon immune induction.
+Transdifferentiation is the conversion of an already differentiated cell type into another cell type without the involvement of stem cells.
+Our transgenic cell lineage tracing experiments revealed that the phagocytic plasmatocytes of the larva are plastic cells that are capable of differentiating into capsule-forming lamellocytes upon immune induction.
 During this conversion, plasmatocytes undergo dramatic morphological alterations and gene expression changes.
-To study transdifferentiation, we set up an ex vivo hemocyte culturing and differentiation method, which enables time-lapse microscopy of blood cells and the detailed, high-throughput analysis of morphological changes with machine learning.
+To sudy transdifferentiation, we set up an ex vivo hemocyte culturing and differentiation method, which enables the time-lapse microscopy of blood cells and the detailed, high-throughput analysis of morphological changes with machine learning.
 Our aim is to correlate hemocyte morphology with transcriptomic changes to better understand the transdifferentiation process.

 References: